 Family Values Anti-Villain: They cherish their wolf kinfolk.
 For example, in Garou Saga, Scenter of Whispers (who later assumed the mantle of Old-Wolf-Of-The-Woods) spends several years raising a family with his mate.

-Gaia's Vengeance: They're a savage race of lupus Garou who take a dim view of humans for defiling Gaia.
+Gaia's Vengeance: They're a savage tribe of lupus Garou who take a dim view of humans for defiling Gaia.

 Humans Are Cthulhu: The Red Talons see humans as destructive, disgusting and incomprehensible.